SentientPlatypus/Amoris/README.md

 I even made a webapp that communicated with this bot through interprocess communication.
 The webapp source code is here:

 https://github.com/SentientPlatypus/Amoris-Flask-Webapp

-Dont look too deep into the dating sim code..
-I was like 14, man.
-I promise I've changed.